impredicative/newssurvey/README.md

 ## Approach
 Each step in this workflow corresponds to an action taken by the LLM.

 1. **Get search terms**: Search terms for the given user query and site are listed by the LLM.
 The user query is a question or concern applicable to the user chosen news site.
+First an initial list of search terms is obtained, following which any additional search terms are also obtained.
 2. **Get filtered search results**: For each search term, a single page of search results is retrieved.
 More than one search type may be supported by the site, in which case all supported search types are used.
 Each result is composed of a title and possibly a blurb.
 The search results are filtered, one page at a time, for relevance by the LLM.
 This step is repeated for additional pages of search results until there are no relevant results for the page.
 After this, the full texts of all filtered search results are read.
 3. **List section names**: The list of article titles is presented to the LLM, ordered by distance to the user query.
 The LLM provides a coherent single-level list of sections names.
 4. **Rate articles for sections**: For each article, the LLM numerically rates on a scale of 0 to 100 how well the article can contribute to each section.